jasonhuh/CarND-Capstone/README.md

     With the frozen **R-FCN** model `/CNN/fine_tuned_model/letsdoit` obtained from previous step the traffic lights were detected correctly.
-Based on the detected state **Red, Green, Yellow** target waypoints velocities are updated either the velocity of the vehicle is decreased to stop ate **RED** or to increase the velocity gradually on detection of **Green**.
+Based on the detected state **Red, Green, Yellow** target waypoints velocities are updated either to decelerate the vehicle stopping at **RED** or is accelerate the vehicle gradually on detection of **Green**.
 The following methods provided part of the project are used to achieve gradual deceleration

     ```python